-Global Insurance Prices Have Increased Every Quarter for Two YearsPresident, Global Placement for Marsh
+Global Insurance Prices Have Increased Every Quarter for Two YearsPresident, Global Placement and Advisory Services at Marsh

 Global commercial insurance prices rose by 8% in the third quarter of 2019.
 All three major product lines — property, casualty, and financial and professional — showed increases, with the third quarter of 2019 marking the eighth straight quarter of increases in the Marsh Global Insurance Market Index since its inception in 2012.